-In 2018, the Company engaged Reyes Tacandong & Co. as its external auditor for the current year, with the approval of the BOD and the stockholders.
+In 2018, the Company engaged Reyes Tacandong & Co. as its external auditor for the year.
 There were no changes in or disagreements with accountants on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure during the past calendar year.